Portuguese yields dip as Lisbon pledges "clean" bailout exit

 Fitch already has a positive outlook on Portugal and S&P is expected to follow suit.

-Slovenian 10-year bond yields rose 9 bps to 3.55 percent after Bratusek’s resignation as premier paved the way for early elections.
-Bratusek, whose government narrowly averted an international bailout last year, said she hoped the elections would be held by the summer.
+Slovenian 10-year bond yields rose 7 bps to 3.53 percent after Bratusek’s resignation as premier, paving the way for early elections.
+Bratusek, under whose government the country narrowly avoided an international bailout last year, said she hoped the elections would be held by the summer.

 Analysts said the political uncertainty may slow or even halt plans to sell off state assets but said Slovenia was unlikely to need outside financial help for now.
-(Additional reporting by Marius Zaharia; Editing by Ruth Pitchford)
+(Editing by Louise Ireland)